Offshore Wind Power and Energy Law

-Generating electricity in more efficient ways is a major concern as the world's population continues to grow.
-Sustainability has never been more important, and wind-powered electrical plants are gaining momentum in the United States and beyond.
+Generating electricity in more efficient ways is a major concern as the world's population continues to grow, and wind powered facilities are becoming progressively more prevalent across America and internationally.

 Why Offshore Wind?

-Offshore wind turbines are operable in deeper waters, which allow turbines to access up to 60 percent more wind power than many traditional land-based locations.
-Wind power provides generation that requires no fuel and produces no harmful emissions.
+Offshore wind turbines are operable in deeper waters, which allows turbines to access up to 60 percent more wind power than many traditional land based locations.
+Wind energy generation requires no fuel and creates zero harmful emissions.

 Offshore Wind and Its Legal Implications

-Since offshore wind turbines are located in bodies of water, the question of state vs. federal jurisdictional waters comes into play.
-The Submerged Land Act of 1953 exacts jurisdiction over submerged land up to three nautical miles offshore in the Atlantic or Pacific oceans.
+Since these turbines sit in water bodies, questions arise regarding state versus federal jurisdiction.
+The Submerged Lands Act of 1953 exacts jurisdiction over submerged land up to three nautical miles offshore in the Atlantic or Pacific oceans, with federal jurisdiction extending beyond that line.

 Other Things to Know About Offshore Wind Projects